thatstoasty/mog/README.md

 ## Installation

-1. First, you'll need to configure your `mojoproject.toml` file to include my Conda channel.
+1. First, you'll need to configure your `pixi.toml` file to include my Conda channel.
 Add `"https://repo.prefix.dev/mojo-community"` to the list of channels.
 2. Next, add `mog` to your project's dependencies by running `pixi add mog`.
 3. Finally, run `pixi install` to install in `mog` and its dependencies.
 You should see the `.mojopkg` files in `$CONDA_PREFIX/lib/mojo/` which usually resolves to `.pixi/envs/default/lib/mojo`.